zacanger/zacanger.github.io/blog/src/posts/we-should-build-stuff.md

 don't we build more cool stuff for other people who create cool stuff?

-I want to help people make cool stuff, and it pisses me off that the best advice ~ can offer people is "learn ~it and get ~itbucket because you get free private repos" and also "stop using microsoft ~roducts, you can't diff a docx."
+I want to help people make cool stuff, and it pisses me off that the best advice folks can offer people is "learn git and get bitbucket because you get free private repos" and also "stop using microsoft products, you can't diff a docx."

 I don't have a point, I'm just annoyed that programmers have all these cool toys and we haven't done anything useful for anyone else with them, we've just made